This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Have you jumped on the chia seed pudding bandwagon yet?
 Okay, who am I kidding?
 I’m probably the last person on it!
 Well, I say better late than never.
 That may be my motto more than I care to admit in life, but low carb chia pudding sure was worth the wait.

 Naturally, when I try something it means it’s time for a little low carb makeover… we’re making keto chia pudding that actually tastes good, without the sugar and carbs.
 And, trust me when I say raspberry chia pudding with almond milk – or coconut milk if you prefer that – is so much more delicious than the boring plain kind!
+I love it with a cup of bulletproof coffee for a super satisfying breakfast.

 What Is Raspberry Chia Pudding?